kinggongzilla/FastV/src/transformers/docs/source/en/add_new_pipeline.md

 ## Add the pipeline to 🤗 Transformers

-If you want to contribute your pipeline to 🤗 Transformers, you will need to add a new module in the `pipelines` submodule with the code of your pipeline, then add it in the list of tasks defined in `pipelines/__init__.py`.
+If you want to contribute your pipeline to 🤗 Transformers, you will need to add a new module in the `pipelines` submodule with the code of your pipeline, then add it to the list of tasks defined in `pipelines/__init__.py`.

 Then you will need to add tests.
-Create a new file `tests/test_pipelines_MY_PIPELINE.py` with example with the other tests.
+Create a new file `tests/test_pipelines_MY_PIPELINE.py` with examples of the other tests.

 The `run_pipeline_test` function will be very generic and run on small random models on every possible architecture as defined by `model_mapping` and `tf_model_mapping`.